WalletHub, Financial Company

-You can get cash back from a credit card by earning cash back rewards on purchases or taking out a cash advance.
+Yes, you can get cash back from a credit card by either earning cash back rewards on purchases or taking out a cash advance.
 But most credit cards do not allow you to get cash back at the register when checking out at a store.
 That’s more of a debit card thing, though there are a few exceptions.
-For example, Discover cards have a feature called “Cash Over” that allows cash back at some store registers.
+For example, Discover cards have a feature called "Cash at Checkout" that allows cash back at some store registers.

 Cash rewards credit cards give you a percentage of your purchases back as a statement credit, check or a deposit into your bank account.
 Cash advances, on the other hand, allow you to withdraw money from your credit line.
 Cash back rewards essentially have zero drawbacks, as long as they don’t lead you to overspend, but cash advances usually come with very high interest rates and fees.